 The university encourages students and prospective students to address complaints relating to U-M's institutional policies and consumer protection issues first with personnel in the office, department, school, or college that led to the complaint alleged.
 If needed, senior university administrators may also become involved to help resolve complaints.
 If you have concerns regarding the quality of instruction provided at the university or the university's ongoing ability to meet its accreditation requirements, you may contact the university's accreditor, the Higher Learning Commission of the North Central Association of Colleges and Schools.
 If your concerns about the university involve consumer protection issues, you may contact the Consumer Protection Division within the Michigan Attorney General's Office.

-- Students with complaints that were unresolved at the university level, and who reside in a SARA (State Authorization Reciprocity Agreement) state may contact the State of Michigan Department of Licensing and Regulatory Affairs.
+- Students with complaints that were unresolved at the university level, and who reside in a SARA (State Authorization Reciprocity Agreement) state may contact the Michigan's Department of Labor and Economic Opportunity (LEO).

 - Students in non-SARA states may contact the authority in their home state, which may be found on the website of the State Higher Education Executive Officers Association.

 Compliance at the University of Michigan

 The U-M Compliance Resource Center website is a road map to compliance at the University of Michigan.
 It is part of a comprehensive compliance initiative coordinated through the Office of the Vice-President and General Counsel, at the direction of the President and executive leadership team, to map U-M's legislative and regulatory compliance obligations and activities from an institutional perspective.
 This website is intended to improve the accessibility of information about the university's regulatory obligations.

 Information on This Website is Subject to Change

 Because of the nature of federal, state, and institutional guidelines affecting financial aid programs, the information contained in this website is subject to change.